DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 What is a Motor Controller?
 ============================

 A motor controller (aka shield, aka board) is just a high voltage, high current switch.
 While initially designed to power electric motors, we use it to create the DCC signal to the track in a clever misapplication of technology.
 Normally, a pulse width modulated (PWM) signal would be applied to a motor with the PWM pin to control speed and the direction pin would switch the voltage from positive to negative to control the motor spin direction.
-Instead, we send full DC track voltage to the PWM pin and switch the direction pin at the DCC frequency (around 8000 times a second) to generate the bi-polor square wave.
+Instead, we send full DC track voltage to the PWM pin and switch the direction pin at the DCC frequency (around 8000 times a second) to generate the bi-polar square wave.
 In this way, we use the 5V DC (or 3.3V) microcontroller output to switch the voltage from separate 12-18V DC power supply connected to the motor controller, and create a pulse train signal of 1's and 0's that a mobile decoder can interpret as commands.

 Boards currently supported
 ===========================